tfidfwastaken/atharvaraykar.me/content/aboutme.md

 date: 2019-01-20T12:56:28+05:30
 ---

-I'm not that good at describing myself so I let a person who cannot draw Santa Claus do it:
+I'm not that good at describing myself so I let a friend who cannot draw Santa Claus do it:

 (definitely not edited to make myself look better)